semgrep/ocaml-tree-sitter-core/doc/cst.md

 * tree-sitter rule names are lowercase alphanumeric identifiers, which in general are valid OCaml type identifiers.
-* The only types defined in a generated `AST.ml` file are derived from rule names so as to avoid conflicts.
-For example, the predefined token type is in a separate `Token` module rather than being put directly into `AST`.
+* The only types defined in a generated `CST.ml` file are derived from rule names so as to avoid conflicts.
+For example, the predefined token type is in a separate `Token` module rather than being put directly into `CST`.
 * OCaml keywords (`if`, `let`, ...) and helper types (`list`, `option`) are forbidden to use as types representing rules.
    For this, we append a suffix to the rule name, going through a list